Shiana410/DocRedactor/README.md

 # DocRedactor

-A Windows desktop application for detecting and redacting personally identifiable information (PII) from XPS documents.
+A Windows desktop application for detecting and redacting personally identifiable information (PII) from XPS and OpenXPS documents.

 ## About

 DocRedactor is a personal project exploring native Windows app development with the modern Microsoft UI stack.
-The goal is a focused desktop tool that can ingest XPS documents, scan them for sensitive data (names, addresses, phone numbers, ID numbers, and similar PII), and produce a redacted copy with that data masked or removed.
+The application ingests XPS/OXPS documents, scans them for sensitive data across six PII categories, and produces a redacted copy with sensitive content masked while preserving the original layout.

-This repository represents the early scaffolding of the project.
-The application architecture is in place and the shell runs, but the redaction engine itself has not been implemented yet.
+The redaction engine includes a real XPS document parser (via Windows' XPS Object Model API), a regex-based PII detector, and a document modifier that handles XPS's font obfuscation scheme — reversing the GUID-XOR-encoded font headers, parsing TTF name tables to identify the original font family, and dynamically substituting a system font that contains the masking glyph.

 ## Tech stack